 Lieutenant Peech began his career as a Peace Office in Wyoming in 1994.
 He spent five years with the Torrington Police Department, during which he was assigned to the Wyoming Division of Criminal Investigation South East Enforcement team for three years.
 Lieutenant Peech then spent 10 years with the Wyoming Highway Patrol, and was stationed in Rock Springs and Cheyenne.
 Lieutenant Peech came to the Converse County Sheriff's Office in 2008 as a Deputy, and was then assigned the position of Investigator.
 He remained as the Converse County Sheriff's Office Investigator until 2012, when he was promoted to the position of Investigator Sergeant.
 In 2018, Ben was promoted to the position of Investigator Lieutenant, where he currently remains.

-Lieutenant Adam Alvarado
+Captain Adam Alvarado

 2012 - Current

-Lieutenant Alvarado was born and raised in Wyoming.
+Captain Alvarado was born and raised in Wyoming.
 Prior to being employed in law enforcement, he obtained a Criminal Justice Degree from Casper College.
 Following his time in college, he began his law enforcement career as a Detention Deputy with the Converse County Sheriff’s Office in 2012.

 History of the Converse County Sheriff's Office